OPEN your business

 2. Foreign (non-Washington) Registration - corporations and limited liability companies

 What is your company’s business structure: sole proprietorship, partnership, corporation or limited liability company (LLC)?
 If your entity was formed outside of Washington, filing a “Foreign Entity Registration” in Washington through the Office of the Secretary of State is typically a first step.

-Registration will require that you designate a “registered agent” in Washington, a Washington- based person or business with a physical address who is to receive your official business entity notifications.
+Registration requires that you designate a “registered agent” in Washington, a Washington- based person or business with a physical address who is to receive your official business entity notifications.

 3. Obtain required licenses and permits